 Stone Lanterns

 The earliest lanterns were introduced to Japan from China through Korea along with Buddhism in the 6th century.
-Several types of lanterns are popular in Japan.
-Also closely associated with the Offering of Light ceremony for deceased souls.
+Nine major types of lanterns are popular in Japan.
+Also closely associated with the Offering of Light Ceremony for deceased souls.

 Gorinto - Japanese Stone Grave Markers